Your In-Depth Guide To Payday Loans

 Are there any regulations for payday loans?

-All lenders, including pawnbrokers, banks and payday loan lenders must have consumer credit licences from the OFT (Office of Fair Trading).
+All lenders, including pawnbrokers, banks and payday loan lenders must have licences from the Financial Conduct Authority.
 As such, they’re required to operate within specific rules.

 If the lender happens to belong to the Consumer Finance Association or the British Cheque and Credit Association, you can complain to them during the first instance of a problem.
 If the lender does not belong to either of these organisations and you want expand upon your complaint, you can submit your concern to the Financial Ombudsman Service.

 While payday loans are designed to be short-term funding solutions, you are given a 14-day period for cooling off.
 If you should have a change of heart, you’ll need to restore the loan plus the additional interest monies (you will have 30 days to take care of this), so you have to be absolutely certain that you want to get one of these loans.